SambitAcharya/Mini-Projects/README.md

 **9) Random Password Generator**

 An application to generate strong passwords with a minimum length of three and containing a mixture of numbers, uppercase letters and lowercase letters.
 The number of passwords generated and length of each password is to be decided by the user.
+The xkcd password generator creates stronger and easier to remember passwords.

 **10) GUI with Tkinter**